yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **First, "Hop"—establishing the joint plan.
 This is what we should do today and through the next several meetings.**

-**Next, "Step"—F/S execution.
+**Next, "Step"—Feasibility study execution.
 This will be the work for the following months.**

 **And then "Jump"—full development.
 This is our future goal.**